 Pack your bags, it’s time to leave lively yet lovely Lisbon behind and head north to Portugal’s second city; Porto.
 Famous for its Port wine, Porto is a city steeped in history and culture that somehow feels more authentically Portuguese.
 The city’s compact size makes Porto perfect for a walking tour.

 How To Get from Lisbon to Porto

 There are 2 direct train services departing Lisbon for Porto.
 The Alfa-Pendular train (AP for short) is the fast modern train with WIFI onboard whilst the Intercidades train (the Intercity train) is the slower of the two with older trains offering less comfort.
-Both services depart from the same stations, either Santa Apolónia train station (the old station in the historic centre) or Oriente station (the modern train station close to the airport).
-All trains stop at Campanhã train station in Porto but if you wish to reach the historic centre and are travelling on the AP service you must switch trains to continue on to São Bento train station.
+Both services depart from the same stations, either Santa Apolónia train station (the old station in the historic center) or Oriente station (the modern train station close to the airport).
+All trains stop at Campanhã train station in Porto but if you wish to reach the historic center and are traveling on the AP service you must switch trains to continue on to São Bento train station.

 Time: 2.35 – 3.10 hours

 Cost: 25 – 45 EUR average